 The idea of organizing EuroGames officially called the European Gay and Lesbian Multi-Sports Championships was born after the second Gay Games in San Francisco 1986.
 The EuroGames started on a small scale.
 The basic idea was to support gay and lesbian athletes in their coming out, increase the awareness of gay and lesbian sport in the greater public and to do networking between gay and lesbian sports clubs in Europe.
-The first EuroGames took place in The Hague in 1992, and the EuroGames 2012 in Budapest were the 14th EuroGames.
+The first EuroGames took place in The Hague in 1992, and the EuroGames 2016 in Helsinki were the 16th EuroGames.
 The annual general assembly of the EGLSF decides which bidding club or city is going to organize the EuroGames, and in order to make it possible for smaller cities to arrange such games,EuroGames are organised as either “big” or “small”, i.e. the number of sports offered is limited (usually alternates).

 The Past, Present And Future EuroGames